 Denial of God, Blasphemy, and the profanation of Sundays and Holy Days

 The First Commandment is that we should have belief in God and hold Him first in our hearts and lives, being imperative that we have no idols.
-Where we see today widespread adoration of materialism, moral relativism and atheism, we see the removal of the Divine from society where children are growing without knowing God nor of His Divine Love for them.
+Where we see today widespread adoration of materialism, moral relativism, and atheism, we see the removal of the Divine from society where children grow without knowing God or His Divine Love for them.

 The Second Commandment broken is blasphemy, the abuse of the Holy Name of God.
-We see today there is so much of it we can’t go to a sporting event, watch tv or movies etc… without being subject to this violation against the Holy Name.
-This blasphemy also includes the fixed opposition to God, His Church and His Church’s Teachings which leads to an intentional removal of the image and likeness of God from society through laws such as abortion.
+We see today there is so much of it we can’t go to sporting events, watch tv or movies, etc… without being subject to this violation against the Holy Name.
+This blasphemy also includes the fixed opposition to God, His Church, and His Church’s Teachings which leads to an intentional removal of the image and likeness of God from society through laws such as abortion.